J2Macwilliams/J2Macwilliams/README.md

 <!-- <img src='https://media.giphy.com/media/WOUM9ZfxUZhhJHtJr3/giphy.gif' width="800"/>  -->

+Ever curious to learn.
 I'm a Problem Solver, Developer, and Teammate!

-Currently, working on a GraphQL project.
+*Currently, working on a GraphQL project.*

-Ever curious to learn.

 I'm excited about future opportunities to develop scalable impactful applications and work on amazing teams.